Unionist leader says Brexit deal could sink N Ireland govt

 LONDON (AP) — The leader of Northern Ireland’s largest British unionist party heightened post-Brexit political tensions on Thursday, saying the U.K.’s divorce deal with the European Union could collapse the Belfast government and trigger a new era of violence and instability.

-Democratic Unionist Party leader Jeffrey Donaldson said rules for Northern Ireland trade agreed by the U.K. and the EU last year must be fundamentally changed within weeks.
+Democratic Unionist Party leader Jeffrey Donaldson threatened to pull his party out of the power-sharing administration if the rules for Northern Ireland trade agreed by the U.K. and the EU last year are not fundamentally changed within weeks.

 In a speech in Belfast, he said the agreement known as the Northern Ireland Protocol “fundamentally undermines … the economic integrity of the United Kingdom and Northern Ireland’s position in it.”